brujoand/blog.brujordet.no/content/post/crafting/No_weve_got_Airthings_at_home.md

 assembling everything.
 The orange wire going from 13S to 13F should have gone all the way to 13D.
 But fortunately it wasn't a big deal to change.

+The tricky part here was that the Particle and CO2 sensor both required 5v while the Temp sensor wanted 3.3v.
+So everyone got 5v directly from the power supply, while the temp sensor got it's 3.3v from the power output on the micro controller.
+The important part is that everyone shares the same ground!

 <img src="/airmon_complete.png" alt="Airmon finally completed" width="100%"/>

 With all the components soldered in place and a 5v power supply added, we're